Skip to main content

 (i) Any other community service the facility provides to non-residents that it specifically identifies.

-(1) Check boxes: For the facility services specified in paragraphs (A)(1) and (A)(2) of this rule, ODA shall include check boxes to indicate if a facility provides specific services, and if the facility provides the services within a specific unit of the facility.
+(1) Portal: For the facility services specified in paragraphs (A)(1) and (A)(2) of this rule, AGE shall permit the facilities to use an electronic portal to indicate if a facility provides specific services, and if the facility provides the services within a specific unit of the facility.

 (2) Attestations: